 EquiLibrium is not a yoga studio.
 Yoga therapy sessions are primarily offered one-on-one in a client's residence, or in-clinic when offering a program through a hospital, integrative health / wellness center, or rehabilitation center.
 Specialized Yoga Therapy Groups are formed by request from a group with a chronic condition or therapeutic need, or by clinic / health / wellness center request.

 __Do you offer Wellness Programs?

 It is hoped that all our therapies lend themselves to wellness and wellbeing.

-Comprehensive Therapy Programs combine the diverse and multidimensional aspects of yoga as a therapy (recovery support, therapeutic rehabilitation, mind-body techniques, chronic pain management) with therapeutic Thai bodywork (passive range of motion, neuromuscular therapy, joint mobilization, neurodynamics, stretching, acupressure, visceral manipulation) as a means to bring long-term therapy and support to individuals with neurological conditions, a disability, in recovery, or to those actively seeking a self-care program.
+Comprehensive Therapy Programs combine the diverse and multidimensional aspects of yoga as a therapy (recovery support, therapeutic rehabilitation, mind-body techniques, chronic pain management) with therapeutic Thai bodywork (passive range of motion, neuromuscular therapy, joint mobilization, neurodynamics, acupressure, visceral manipulation) as a means to bring long-term therapy and support to individuals with neurological conditions, a disability, in recovery, or to those actively seeking a self-care program.

 __How do I pay for appointments?

 We regret that we cannot accept insurance.
 Some insurance providers may partially cover fees associated with yoga therapy or therapeutic bodywork sessions with a doctor's referral.
 With the consent and referral of a physician, insurance may cover yoga therapy sessions as physical therapy.
 We cannot be responsible for claims which are not reimbursed: Please check with your insurance carrier and be sure you understand what your policy covers.
 HSAs (Health Savings Accounts) or Flex accounts can sometimes cover therapeutic bodywork and yoga therapy sessions up to a designated amount.
 Again, please review your policy or contact your provider.

 __What is your experience and background as a therapist?